fat-chesnok/vic-opencomputers/README.md

 ![Lua](https://img.shields.io/badge/lua-%232C2D72.svg?style=for-the-badge&logo=lua&logoColor=white)
 ![Static Badge](https://img.shields.io/badge/minecraft-009900?style=for-the-badge)

 # Vic
-Vic (Vi Cubed) is a text editor for minecraft mod "Open Computers" operating system OpenOS inspired by vim.
+Vic (Vi Cubed) is a text editor for Minecraft mod "Open Computers" operating system OpenOS inspired by Vim.

 User Interface is planned to be more similar to configured Neovim, than to original Vi, but in future I guess I can make Vic more configurable